PSHE and Citizenship

 A range of teaching strategies will be used as appropriate.
 These will include:

 There are weekly timetabled PSHE lessons in KS1 and KS2, and specific events and activities, as well as through other subjects.
 There will also be opportunities during collective worship e.g. stories and discussion, Good Work Assembly.
-The whole school ethos promotes our work in PSHE and Citizenship, as set out in our Mission statement.
+The whole school ethos promotes our work in PSHE, as set out in our Mission statement.
 In the Foundation Stage it is taught throughout the whole curriculum and in circle time sessions.

 Equal Opportunities